 Iceland Food and Drink

-Pylsur: Hot dogs made from lamb, beef and pork with optional accompaniments of onions, mustard and tomato ketchup.
+Pylsur: Hot dogs made from lamb, beef and pork with optional accompaniments of fried onions, mustard, ketchup, and remolaði, a mayonnaise-based sauce with sweet relish.

-Harðfiskur: A dried fish snack, often cod, haddock or ocean catfish, is usually dipped in salted butter.
+Harðfiskur: A dried fish snack, often made from cod or haddock, is usually dipped in salted butter.

 Pönnukökur: Thin pancakes rolled up with jam, powdered sugar and/or cream.